haozhu233/ezsummary/README.md

 (You may have notived that I'm using dot to separate grouping variable name and option and using underscore to separate grouping info and stats names.
 As as result, it will be a little easier for people who are not that familar with `regex` to cut the names and reshape the results.)

 Now you feel like it is not that easy to read mean and sem on the same row.
 Well, we have `ezmarkup`.
 In this function, we use a dot `.` to represent a column and use a pair of bracket `[]` to represent you want to **"squeeze"** the columns inside into one.
 Any other symbols and characters within a pair of bracket will be copied into the same cell as well.
 It allows us to do advanced formatting settings in a very convenient way.
+Also, if you use the `unit_markup` option within the `ezsummary` functions, it will give you the same results.
+In that case, instead of typing in the markup pattern for every column, you just need to type the pattern for each pair of analysis you want to do.
 Here are two examples.

 ``` r
 kable(